softwareguru/beam-summit-website/content/sessions/b112-palo-alto.md

 ---

-Evaluation, effort for adoption, current state and future of Apache Beam adoption at Twitter.
+Talat will talk about how Beam was adopted at Palo Alto, and describe how they deploy thousands of Beam pipelines to keep their customers secure.